Bezzalel1/pre-quantum-field-theory/README.md

 Therefore the vortex sector vanishes in smooth bulk regions and contributes only when the compact phase field contains topological defects such as vortex cores.

+All equations in this repository use natural units.

 Canonical PQF Lagrangian

 The canonical PQF Lagrangian used in this repository is: